 and live their dream.
 In February 2011 they signed the paperwork to officially become the proprietors of The Inn at Gristmill Square.
 They never knew they could be so happy or feel so rewarded and fulfilled by simply doing what they enjoy most…taking care of their guests.

-John and Kate reside near the inn with their dog Porter.
+John and Kate reside near the inn with their dogs Porter and Rye.